swj1442291549/50BiN/README.md

   --help                         Show this message and exit.
 ```

 The default figure is shown in UT horizontal axis with multiple-day data folded into a single frame.
+The `plot_flag` controls the output format:
+- `l`: Light curve (magnitude vs. mjd)
+- `a`: airmass mode (raw magnitude vs. airmass)
+- `f`: FWHM mode (FWHM vs. mjd)

 It can be switched to day mode that expands the data into the MJD axis.
 The bad frames are indicated as crosses.

 You can interact with the plot through the keyboard:
 - `n`: next star; next day (day mode)
 - `N`: previous star; previous day (day mode)
 - `d`: switch day mode
+- `l`: switch on/off light curve mode
-- `a`: switch airmass / light curve
+- `a`: switch on/off airmass mode
+- `f`: switch on/off FWHM mode
 - `z`: zoom out
 - `Z`: zoom in
 - `r`: reset scale